octref/veturpack/README.md

   - Try some jquery auto completion by typing `$.`.
 - Try some auto completion in scss.

+## Beyond

+This repo only contains minimum setup.

+For a more comprehensive setup, refer to https://github.com/chrisvfritz/vue-enterprise-boilerplate.

 ## License

 MIT © [Pine Wu](https://github.com/octref)